Red Ribbon Week

-👖 Jeans for Candy! 🍬 Thursday, October 2, students may wear blue jeans in exchange for bringing a bag of candy!
+👖 Jeans for Candy! 🍬 This Thursday, October 23, students may wear blue jeans in exchange for bringing a bag of candy!
 Your sweet donation will help make our October celebrations extra fun for everyone! 🎉

 Please remember: